JonDouglas/score/README.md

 ## Following NuGet Conventions
 NuGet packages are expected to follow certain file layouts when organizing a package.
 Most importantly make sure you:

 - Provide a valid .nuspec or project properties.
-Ensure all Urls are valid and use https.
+    - Ensure all Urls are valid and use https.
+(TODO)
 - Provide a valid LICENSE.
 Preferably a permissive open source license.
 - Provide a README.md.
 (Upcoming)
 - Provide a RELEASENOTES/CHANGELOG.md (Upcoming)